Birthday parties in Melbourne have always had personality.

 Stronger.

-Across the city — from Vermont South to Carlton to the inner north — K-pop fans are bringing one very specific cake to birthdays:
+Across the city — from Vermont South to Carlton to the inner north — K-pop fans in Melbourne are bringing one very specific cake to birthdays:

 Black, red, silver, shadowy, dramatic… basically the edible version of a K-pop comeback poster.